Stone-Path-Engineering/events/_posts/2024-11-19-firmware-fellowship.md

 Firmware Fellowship aims to be the group to discuss best practices around embedded firmware.
 It will be very similar to WebGeeks and user groups for specific languages where someone presents a topic or hosts a workshop.
 Topics will be more specific to firmware development than the Hardware Hangout topics.

-**When you register, let us know whether meeting in person or online works better for you!**

 This first Firmware Fellowship, the topic is Continuous Integration (CI) for bare-metal MCU projects.
 Bailey Steinfadt will share her experiences with using Git, Docker, and online CI tools to improve the development process for such projects.
-She will walk through her [demo project](https://github.com/Stone-Path-Engineering/demo-pic18) for building and releasing artifacts.
+She will walk through her [demo project](https://github.com/Stone-Path-Engineering/demo-pic18) for building and releasing artifacts through GitHub Actions.

 ![Icon](/assets/images/icon_firmware.png){:height="250px" width="250px"}